-In most cases, if you have employees working in Washington, you must pay unemployment taxes on their wages in this state.
+If you have employees working in Washington, you likely must pay unemployment taxes on their wages in this state.
 Tax reports or tax and wage reports are due quarterly.
 Liable employers must submit a tax report every quarter, even if there are no paid employees that quarter and/or taxes are unable to be paid.

 - For filing tax reports or tax and wage reports online: Use Employer Account Management Services (EAMS) or EAMS for Single Filers to file your tax reports or tax and wage reports online.